leomeyer/Arducom/README.md

 	Arducom slave version: 1; Uptime: 2413668 ms; Flags: 0 (debug off); Free RAM: 292 bytes; Info: HelloWorld

+Use -p to send parameters to the slave:

     ./arducom -t i2c -d /dev/i2c-1 -a 5 -c 9 -o Hex -i Byte -p 0,0,4
-Sends the command number 9 via I2C to address 5 and prints the result as hex.
+This example sends the command number 9 via I2C to address 5 and prints the result as hex.
 The command parameters are three bytes: 0x00, 0x00, 0x04.

 Input formats can also be mixed: